asel0211/MinorStrokeMetaanalysis/README.md

 # MinorStrokeMetaanalysis

-This will be the Repository for the R script to perform a meta-analysis in the field of Minor Stroke.
+This will be the Repository for the R script to perform a meta-analysis of the 90 day recurrence rate of minor stroke.

 The plan is to use the
 - Packages dmetar, meta, and metafor
 - Random effects model
-- Mantel-Haenzel method
+- Double arcine transformation
+- Clopper Pearson method for 95% confidence intervals of a proportion

-... to calculate a pooled odds ratio.
+... to calculate the pooled stroke recurrence rate.

 I will measure heterogeneity by calculating Q, I^2, and tau-squared.
 A metaregression will be performed if there is high heterogeneity.